harquail/nook_foldlings_thesis/markdown_chapters/45_Tech_Constraints.md

 #Constraints on Fold Features

+Constraints are central to the implementation of Foldlings' algorithms, and the pi.
+As an educational tool, one of the primary benefits of our software might be the development of an intuitive understanding of the limits of paper.

 ##Geometric Constraints

+Several geometric constraints drive Foldling's algorithms.
+These constraints are the core reason for the difficulty of creating designs manually; a key advantage of Foldlings is that these constraints are resolved automatically.

 ###Box Fold

+A box fold is constrained by a relationship between its folds.
+The top fold

+  This 90-degree angle constraint applies equally to freeform and polygon features (at least, those that span a fold).
+Holes are not bound by this constraint, because they do not have a driving fold.

 ###Freeform

+A freeform shape is also constrained by.
+After performing truncation ^[described **>>TODO: CITE** ] to place the top and bottom folds of the freeform shape, we apply the ninety-degree constraint to place the middle fold in the feature.

 ###Polygon

+The same constraints that apply to freeform shape apply to polygons.
+Although the edges are constructed differently, polygons are essentially a subset of freeform shapes, composed only of straight lines.

 ###V-Fold

+Although a v-fold also folds from zero to 180 degrees with the card, its planes moves at non-orthogonal angles.
+The constraint of folds in a v-fold feature is therefore based on angle rather than height.

+The simplest case of v-folds — and the one most popularly constructed by our user testers using manual methods — is a symmetric v-fold.
+In this case, the top and bottom angles of the fold are equal.
+Approximates an isosceles triangle.

 ##Physical Constraints

+In addition, the physicality of paper place constraints on where cuts and folds can be placed.
+Depending on the manufacture method, there is some minimum line length that can be cut or folded, and some minimum distance folds and cuts must be apart.
+These depends on a wide number of variables ranging from paper thickness to manufacture method (for example, laser cutters have a higher tolerance for closely-drawn lines ).
+Even within a specific technology, there is also a wide variation in cutting precision depending.

+In our software, we take this into account through the minimum edge length.
+In addition, we .
+We currently

 Physical.
 Obvious .
 Minimum edge length.
 This depends on the laser cutter

 **>>TODO: Figure showing problem**